koby-nob/Using-Nmap-and-Nikto-Scanning-Tools/README.md

 <h2>Description </h2>

-    - This project outlines of the scanning the victim machine (ubuntu).
+    - This project outlines scanning of the victim machine (ubuntu) using nmap and nikto.

          - Windows PC
          - Vmare Workstation